Followers

 The Battlefield Today

-small pines and brush.
-No above-the-surface evidence remains of Blackstock’s barn or house, which were located in the area of the historical marker that designates the battle site, and there are no modern buildings in the area of the battlefield.
-The site has 54 acres preserved with walking trails just south of the Tyger River.
+The Blackstock Plantation, formerly a series of tobacco barns, lies in a hilly, wooded area.
+In the eighteenth century, much of the land of the battlefield was cleared but has since become overgrown with small pines and brush.
+No above-ground evidence remains of Blackstock’s barn or house, which were located near the area marked by the historical marker designating the battle site.
+There are also no modern buildings in the battlefield area.
+The site covers 54 acres and features walking trails just south of the Tyger River.